 The following table gives the AP’s edge for each possible situation:

-Game protection for this issue is easy enough.
+Game protection for this ribbon spread issue is easy enough.
 Don’t use the ribbon spread.
-Instead, place the cut card at about one-half deck (26 cards).
-This will completely solve the problem.
+Instead, simply instruct the dealer to place the cut card at about one-half deck (26 cards).